-- 1. Under system settings (page 377), select Security. - 2.
+- 1. Under system settings (page 413), select Security. - 2.
 Under Default password policy, select the box if you want to Allow organization override.
-This way organization administrators can set password policy for their organizations (page 350). - 3.
+This way organization administrators can set password policy for their organizations (page 386). - 3.
 Enter the following settings for your policy: - Set the password strength.
 This can be Weak, Medium, Strong, Complex or Custom.
-If you choose Custom, enter the number of minimum Uppercase letters, Lowercase letters, Numbers and Symbols required. - Enter the number of characters required in the Minimum length field. - Use the drop-down menu to choose the length of time allowed before Password expiration. - · Enter the number of login attempts allowed before Login lockout. - Enter the length of time allowed before Inactive account expiration. - Check the box to Restrict password reuse, and use the drop-down menu to choose the number of times each password may be reused. - Check the box to Restrict password reset, and use the drop-down menu to choose the number of days during which a user can reset their password after their reset request is sent. - Use the drop-down menus to select the amount of time that may pass before Idle timeout and Session timeout. - 4.
+If you choose Custom, enter the number of minimum Uppercase letters, Lowercase letters, Numbers and Symbols required. - Enter the number of characters required in the Minimum length field. - Use the dropdown to choose the length of time allowed before Password expiration. - Enter the number of login attempts allowed before Login lockout. - Enter the length of time allowed before Inactive account expiration. - Check the box to Restrict password reuse, and use the dropdown to choose the number of times each password may be reused. - Check the box to Restrict password reset, and use the dropdown to choose the number of days during which a user can reset their password after their reset request is sent. - Use the dropdowns to select the amount of time that may pass before Idle timeout and Session timeout. - 4.
 Select Save.